 - Build and strengthen faculty resources

 - Ensure that faculty across departments are given appropriate promotion and tenure credit in a codified way for contribution to teaching and service in the program

-- Implement hiring plan to support a research cluster in the Science of Global Change that would include positions in Earth and Environmental Sciences, Chemistry, Biological Sciences and other departments; explore other emerging areas of strength
+- Implement a hiring plan to support a research cluster in the Science of Global Change that would include positions in Earth and Environmental Sciences, Chemistry, Biological Sciences, and other departments; explore other emerging areas of strength

 - Seek ways to enhance recruitment of diverse, student-centered faculty who will associate with the program

 - Provide incentives for faculty to train Ph.D. students through enhanced recognition and financial incentives

 - Maintain a voice in university and departmental space and resource allocations for program faculty

 - Encourage the use of shared facilities designed to support research